Dry, Chapped and Cracked Lips

-Many of us find ourselves with chapped lips in extreme weather.
+MANY OF US find ourselves with chapped lips in extreme weather.
 For others, this can remain a problem at any time of year, causing prolonged discomfort.
-If you would like to find out how to prevent dry, chapped and cracked lips, keep reading!
+If you would like to find out how to prevent dry, chapped and cracked kissers, keep reading!

-To start, it’s a good idea to recognize some signs of chapped or cracked lips.
+To start, it’s a good idea to recognize some signs of chapping or dryness.
 (You may be showing a number of them, too!)

 - Bleeding from the corners of the mouth